Frequently Asked Questions

 Q. I have an MFT now.
 How do I begin working toward my IMFT?

 A. To work toward the IMFT, you first need to have earned an MFT license.
 You would then complete at least two calendar years (24 FULL months) of supervised training while engaged in the practice of marriage and family therapy, including at least 200 hours of face-to-face training supervision (100 of which must be individual supervision) and 1,000 hours of direct client contact (500 of which must be relational, with couples and/or families present).
+Training supervision must be provided by either an IMFT-S, or an independent licensee who is also an AAMFT-approved supervisor.

 Q. Can I start accumulating supervised experience without an MFT?